-This two-part article series shows you how a new conversion tool helps you convert WebSphere ESB resources for use in IBM Integration Bus.
-Topics include how to convert a variety of mediation primitives, manual follow-up, and the conversion tool's extension points.
-More >
+A new conversion tool helps you convert WebSphere ESB resources for use in IBM Integration Bus.
+This two-part series shows you how to use the tool to convert a variety of mediation primitives, and describes extension points and manual follow-up.

 - What's new in IBM Integration Bus V9

 IBM Integration Bus V9 is IBM's new strategic integration, ESB, and messaging product.
 This article describes the product's highlights and new features for both existing WebSphere Message Broker and WebSphere ESB customers, and for those new to integration.